 Please take note that the gallery is not open all days, only during the exhibition periods every year (Spring, summer, autumn and one weekend in November).
 Look carefully for the opening hours during the exhibitions or book as a group for a meal (min 8 pax).

-Taste our local slow food based mainly on local produce!
+Taste our local slow food based mainly on local products!
 Have your meal inside or outside in the garden with a beautiful view towards lake Hagalidvatnet and the fjords and mountains.

 Groups (from 8 pax) are welcome other days by booking in advance (at least 2 days before).
 We recommend groups allways to book meals in advance.